ktdreyer/ceph-ansible-cbs/README.md

 Detailed steps:

-* Poll for new ceph-ansible tags in GitHub (internal Jenkins polls every hour - note the JJB configuration currently lives outside this repository, so just imagine this part).
+* Poll for new ceph-ansible tags in GitHub (internal Jenkins polls every hour on the hour.
+Note the JJB configuration currently lives outside this repository, so just imagine this part).

 * Ensure the prerequisites tools are installed on the slave system, eg the "centos-packager" package must be installed.